jeffliulab/SmartCleaningRobot/README.md

 ## The Origin

-This project is originally derived from Brandeis University Robotics Lab's cleaning robot project, under the guidance of Professor Pito Salas.
+This project is originally derived from Brandeis University Robotics Lab's cleaning robot project, under the guidance of **Professor Pito Salas**.
 - Origin version link: https://github.com/campusrover/cleaning_robot

 ## New SmartCleaningRobot Proposal